 The most original feature of Sine Mora and its Ex version is the importance of the stopwatch.
 There is no system that indicates the number of times we can be hit, but these errors accelerate more the countdown that, when reaching zero, ends with one of our lives.
 The way to delay this end is, logically, eliminate enemies or obtain some items.
 The difficulty is very tight, in the normal mode you will suffer in some specific points, but never enough to leave the game abandoned.
 It fits well for novice and experienced users.

 New improvements have been made to Sine Mora’s base, for example, graphics.
 Now it still looks more spectacular – reduces the blur in the background, better lighting – and more resolution, up to 4K native on PS4 Pro and PC.
 Also, the screen ratio is 16: 9, the current standard on televisions – whether HD Ready, Full HD or UHD – instead of the 21: 9 that caused the black bands to appear up and down.
 You can enjoy Sine Mora Ex full screen.

 In the section of sound, it has voices in English, besides the Hungarian of the original.
-The texts are translated into Spanish, a good detail because the history is more careful than in other titles of the genre.
 As in Sine Mora, overcoming each level of the story in maximum difficulty unlocks an alternate story and with it, the true ending.